hynek/argon2-cffi/docs/installation.rst

 should be all it takes.

-But since Argon2 (the C library) isn't packaged on any major distribution yet, ``argon2_cffi`` vendors its C code which depending on the platform can lead to complications.
+But since ``argon2_cffi`` vendors Argon2's C code by default, it can lead to complications depending on the platform.

 The C code is known to compile and work on all common platforms (including x86, ARM, and PPC).
 On x86, an SSE2_-optimized version is used.